Obagi Professional-C 20% vs Tatcha Brightening Serum: Which Is Better in 2026?

 Annual Cost and Usage Math

 A 30ml bottle of Obagi lasts 6-8 weeks with daily use (3-4 drops per application).
 But it must be finished within 8-10 weeks of opening before oxidation degrades it.
-This creates a use-it-or-lose-it dynamic that effectively sets the replacement cycle at 2 months regardless of whether you finish the bottle.
+This creates a use-it-or-lose-it dynamic that effectively sets the replacement cycle at 2 months regardless of how much remains in the bottle.
 At roughly 6 bottles per year, the annual cost is substantial — but you are getting the highest OTC concentration available with each bottle.

 Tatcha's 30ml bottle lasts 8-10 weeks with daily use, and the encapsulation extends the potency window to 3-4 months after opening.
 This means you can use the full bottle without racing oxidation.
 At roughly 5 bottles per year, the annual cost is comparable to Obagi despite the higher per-bottle price, because each bottle delivers effective product for its entire lifespan rather than degrading partway through.